 Diane Ouimet-Schryver is a retired Information Technology Director.
 Diane recently started volunteering for healthcare related and now music related committees.
-She enjoys sailing, hiking, cross country skiing, yoga, TRX (suspension training) and other classes at the gym.
+She is a member of the Georgian Bay General Hospital (GBGH) Advisory and Quality Committees and a member of the Midland & District Business Women's Association (MDBWA).
+She enjoys sailing, hiking, cross country skiing, yoga, TRX (suspension training), Spin, Barre, Tabata and other classes at No Borders Fitness.